 It shouldn't be a surprise to suggest that gene expression can create same-sex attraction, because that's how opposite-sex attraction works.
 There are also interesting examples of genetically controlled sexual behavior in animals.
 Naked mole rats live in a colony of about 90 with one female queen that dominates a small handful of breeding males, then all other naked mole rats don't breed, they just work for the colony.
 Contrast that with the Cape mole rat, which lives solitary and breeds promiscuously with any other mole rat in sight.
 Both monogamous and promiscuous behavior, and varying degrees of libido are developed in nature to serve a purpose.

 Is there a predisposition to homosexual behavior?
 Almost certainly yes, but in the US and Britain, about 10% of respondents claim to have had a homosexual experience.
 That number nearly doubled from 20 years earlier.
-A better question is, what are the social and environmental causes of homosexuality?
+A better question is, what are the physical, social, and environmental causes of homosexuality?
 These remain largely unexplored due to the social stigma around suggesting that it is an undesirable deviation from the norm.
 This gets to the heart of the issue for some people.
-In the nature vs nurture debate, what comes from nature can be changed through medicine, while what comes through nurture can be changed through self-control and free will, because it is a behavior or lifestyle.
+In the nature vs nurture debate, what comes from nature can be changed through medicine, while what comes through nurture can be changed through culture, the environment, and personal choices.

-For example, for me to say that I have no choice but to engage in drunkenness because my genes encourage me to be an alcoholic, a trait documented as genetic, I would be denying my free will and living as a slave to instinct.
+Compare homosexual behavior to alcohol and this might be more clear.
+Some people are predisposed to alcoholism, but those with a predisposition who never start drinking alcohol would never develop the intense desire for it that lingers for one's entire life.
+Likewise, some people without a predisposition to alcohol abuse could still become dependent on it and experience the negative affects of addiction thanks to current social norms.
+Ultimately, whether alcohol is moral or not has nothing to do with a predisposition.
+For me to say that I have no choice but to engage in drunkenness because my genes encourage me to be an alcoholic, a trait documented as genetic, I would be denying my free will and living as a slave to instinct.
 In this light, the identity question becomes a non-issue.
 People may find themselves with all kinds of predispositions as a result of genetic irregularity or social conditioning, but they should strive to live a moral life and control their instincts.

 This traditional approach has largely been discarded in lieu of a morality that encourages personal freedom and sees abstinence as unjust, restrictive and unnecessary.
 The foundations of traditional morality have been ripped apart by criticism, having been associated with the suppression of women and attached to religious dogma.
 To even suggest that abstinence should be recommended to youth is almost universally condemned as naive.
 Any imposition of a firm moral standard in regard to sex is countered with the refrain of, "Why don't you just mind your own business?"